 We last saw the What If…?
 Captain Carter working as a Shield agent in that show’s season 1 finale.

 In this reality, Mordo and Strange’s friendship was eroded when Mordo became intensely jealous of Strange’s power and influence.
 After the Darkhold-corrupted Sorcerer Supreme was killed by his allies, Mordo assumed the title and took his place among the Illuminati.

 His jealousy bubbles up when Earth-616 Strange taunts him, and the pair battle.
 The more athletic Strange leaves Mordo stuck in a hole in the Illuminati throne room (shouldn’t have skipped leg day, Karl), and he ends up as the group’s only survivor.
 Lucky him, but also a bit embarrassing.

 Earth-616 Mordo became disillusioned with his fellow sorcerers after seeing their constant violation of the natural laws.
-In the, he steals a magic user’s energy and declares that there are “too many sorcerers” in the world.
+In the first Doctor Strange’s post-credits scene, he steals a magic user’s energy and declares that there are “too many sorcerers” in the world.

 In the comics, the Illuminati is a group of superhero leaders who meet and share information to avert disaster.
 The original roster included Tony Stark, Namor the Submariner, Reed Richards, Black Bolt, Doctor Strange and Charles Xavier.

 Earth-838 had a similar lineup — it’s likely Marvel decided it was too early to bring Tony back in any universe after his heroic sacrifice in Avengers: Endgame.
 Atlantean prince Namor has yet to appear in the MCU, but it’s likely he’ll appear soon, given his long comic history with the Fantastic Four.